 Max brightness levels are also solid.
 With the auto setting off I detected a 395.56 nit max brightness on the front screen.
 The tablet screen displayed a 406.87 nits max brightness with regular use.
 The main tablet spiked up to around 600 nits when running HDR content.
 This isn’t surprising as screens usually cap max brightness levels when not running specific tasks, like HDR playback, to help protect against damage.
 For non-techies, a nit is a measurement of luminance.
 One unit is roughly the brightness of a single candle.

-The only downside is that neither screen is suitably accurate for serious creative work.
+Neither screen is suitably accurate for serious creative work.
 Neither managed to achieve more than 60% of the Adobe RGB or DCI P3 gamuts favoured by creatives.
 Gamut coverage is a measurement of how wide a range of colors a screen can display.
 They’re used by professional photographers, digital artists and various other creatives to gauge how accurately a color rendered on screen will be replicated when printed.

 The only downside is that, when watching content in bright environments the main folding screen’s crease and under screen 4MP camera are both very visible.
 The front and main screen’s atypical aspect ratios also throw up some annoying issues.